UzairKamalYZ/topics/codility-solutions/src/main/java/be/techfix/codility/challenges/prettyTiles/README.md

 The image illustrates the third example test.

 Tom can rotate the first tile clockwise twice to obtain a pretty sequence.

-The image illustrates the answer to the third example test.
+The image illustrates the answer to the third example test.<BR>

 4. Given A = ["GBRW", "RBGW", "BWGR", "BRGW"], the function should return 2.